memento-tech/oglasino-platform/terms-of-use.en.md

 If something goes wrong in a transaction between two users, the platform's role is limited to enforcing these Terms and the Privacy Policy.
 Disputes about the goods themselves, the price, delivery, or condition are between the buyer and the seller.

+**How you access Oglasino.** You can use Oglasino through our website and through our mobile apps for iOS and Android.
+When you download or use a mobile app, you also agree to the rules of the app store you obtained it from (the Apple App Store or Google Play).
+Those app stores are not responsible for Oglasino, its content, or support for it; your agreement is with us, not with the app store.

 ---

 ## 4. Who can use Oglasino